Viktor Makeyev: Work

-Under his management the unique laboratory/experimental base provided complex ground working for rockets.
+Under his management the laboratory/experimental base provided complex ground working for rockets.

 In 1991, the State Rocket Center Makeyev Rocket Design Bureau was named after him.
 Also named in honour of Makeyev are an avenue in Miass, a street in Kolomna, and a vessel of the Northern fleet.
 Makeyev's bust is displayed in Miass and Kolomna.

 Grants in his name were established in several universities.
 The Federation of Astronautics of the country has founded a medal.
 The academician of the century of Item of V. Makeyev.
 Makeyev was the author of 32 basic inventions, and published more than 200 printed works including monographs.